Frederick S. Litten

 p.
 221, middle of the page: the Villa Trapp was not called "Alpenquartier", and not renamed "Feldkommandostelle Bergwald" in mid-November 1942.
 The first claim was due to a misunderstanding of mine of [B207:36], the second is more complicated because there existed a "Feldkommandostelle Bergwald" since 14 November 1942, but this name was not (yet) referring to the Villa Trapp.

 p.
-225f., for quite some time now, Dutch media have been reporting that the Trapps stayed in a villa in Loenen, owned by the banker Menten, in the province of Gelderland in the Netherlands in 1938 and 1939 for one and a half years (https://www.destentor.nl/apeldoorn/hier-woonde-de-familie-von-trapp~a4c13d98/, https://www.ad.nl/apeldoorn/loenen-en-von-trapp~a35b4e3c/, https://www.gld.nl/nieuws/2051765/sound-of-music-familie-zong-op-plein-in-loenen, https://www.gld.nl/nieuws/8113624/sound-of-music-familie-von-trapp-dook-onder-in-loenen).
+225f.: For quite some time now, Dutch media have been reporting that the Trapps stayed in a villa in Loenen, owned by the banker Menten, in the province of Gelderland in the Netherlands in 1938 and 1939 for one and a half years (https://www.destentor.nl/apeldoorn/hier-woonde-de-familie-von-trapp~a4c13d98/, https://www.ad.nl/apeldoorn/loenen-en-von-trapp~a35b4e3c/, https://www.gld.nl/nieuws/2051765/sound-of-music-familie-zong-op-plein-in-loenen, https://www.gld.nl/nieuws/8113624/sound-of-music-familie-von-trapp-dook-onder-in-loenen).
 Of course, except for the stay in the Netherlands in June 1939, the confirmed whereabouts of the Trapps leave no opening for any extended time in that country – let alone an impossible one and a half years.
 It is possible that they had been in Loenen for a few days in December 1937, around the time they gave a concert in The Hague on 15 December,[W70] and again in summer 1939, either in June (see also [W70]), or briefly at the end of July when they met up in Amsterdam, according to Agathe.[B176:153] However, the Trapps certainly stayed in a villa owned by Menten in Warmond in June 1939 (see also [B197:166], which shows a handwritten entry of "Warmond" in Wasner's passport), so they could have been in Loenen for only part of June, if they were there at all in that month.

 Incidentally, there is no explanation for how the songs in the movie "The Sound of Music", written by Rodgers and Hammerstein in the 1950s in the US and very different in type from what the Trapps themselves had sung, could have reminded the man quoted in the first article of the Trapps' concert in Loenen in 1939.
 Nor is any source given for the claim in the second article that the Trapps, while still in Austria, had regularily received financial support from Menten, whom they allegedly knew from a shared interest in anthroposophy.
 The third article claims that it was Menten who enabled the Trapps to emigrate, on their second attempt, to the US.
 (Of course, no source is given; nor is this claim credible.)
 The fourth, very recent, article claims that Georg had learned cello at the Mozarteum in Salzburg, played it there in the 1930s, and sang the tenor part in the family choir – obviously the author, or her source, confused Georg with his second son, Werner.
 That article, too, spreads the nonsense that the Trapps had stayed in Loenen for one and a half years.